MadcowD/ell/docs/src/core_concepts/tool_usage.rst

     5. The LLM returns a message with it's final response

 This process can be error-prone and requires a lot of boilerplate code.
-To simplify this process, ell provides a helper function ``call_tools_and_collect_as_message()``.
+To simplify this process, ell2a provides a helper function ``call_tools_and_collect_as_message()``.
 This function executes all tool calls in a response and collects the results into a single message, which can then be easily added to the conversation history.

 Here's an example of a multi-step interaction using the insurance claim chatbot:

 .. code-block:: python

-    @ell.complex(model="gpt-4o", tools=[create_claim_draft], temperature=0.1)
+    @ell2a.complex(model="gpt-4o", tools=[create_claim_draft], temperature=0.1)
     def insurance_claim_chatbot(message_history: List[Message]) -> List[Message]:
         return [
-            ell.system("""You are an insurance adjuster AI.
+            ell2a.system("""You are an insurance adjuster AI.
 You are given a dialogue with a user and have access to various tools to effectuate the insurance claim adjustment process.
 Ask questions until you have enough information to create a claim draft.
 Then ask for approval."""), ] + message_history

     message_history = []